ovh/docs/pages/platform/metrics/protocol_warp10/guide.en-gb.md

 ---
-title: Use Warp10
+title: Use Warp 10™
 slug: protocol-warp10
-excerpt: Get an overview on how to use Warp10 for Metrics
+excerpt: Get an overview on how to use Warp 10™ for Metrics
 section: Protocol
 order: 6
 ---